pdupub/pdu.pub/index.md

 **Abstract:** We believe that a social network that is closest to the natural state should have two fundamental functions.
 Any participant can **freely disseminate information**, and also be able to **effectively obtain information**.

-The existence of third-party platforms provides great help for the realization of the above two functions.
+The existence of centralized social service platforms provides great help for the realization of the above two functions.
 Through identity authentication methods such as phone number or email address, the platform can effectively limit the creation of virtual identities to reduce the spread of redundant information; use recommendation algorithms and associations between users to improve the efficiency of users in obtaining target information.
-However, the impact of the third-party platform itself on information dissemination is becoming increasingly serious.
+However, the impact of the platform itself on information dissemination is becoming increasingly serious.
 Restricting user permissions, blocking speech, and using the recommendation mechanism to expand the scope of specific topics.
 We do not deny the positive meaning of public opinion guidance in certain specific events, but just want to express our serious concern about **the unnatural dissemination of information**.

 This paper proposes a new solution, building a social network service (SNS) system based on peer-to-peer (P2P) methods.
-All information in the system is determined by the signature, called a message.
+All information in the system is identified by signature, called a message.
 Through references between messages, messages signed by same key can form a total order relationship, and all messages can form a partial order relationship.
 Accounts are then defined on the basis of homologous total sequence messages.
 Any account can freely create a community, define its rules, and invite other accounts to join its own community based on self-identity.
 In any community, accounts and information rows can be filtered according to the invitation association relationship to achieve effective information acquisition.

 [PDU - A decentralized social networking service](./docs/en/WhitePaperV2.html)